Tall tail: Grey Lynn firefighter's incredible cat rescue

 "I don't know how he managed to get up there."

-After unsuccessful attempts to coax the cat down she decided she would fetch some milk and if things had not improved she would ring the fire station.
+After unsuccessful attempts to coax Lucas down she decided she would fetch some milk and if things had not improved by the time she returned she would ring the fire station.

 When she returned about an hour later Fire and Emergency New Zealand were already on the scene, called to help out by a tenant on the property.